joseambrosioo/oil-field-production-data-analysis/README.md

 *Figure 3.*

-As seen in the above ECDF plot, we can see that for the well 7405, almost 40% data is zero Bore_OIL_VOL production and similarly for Well 7289, almost 20% data is zero Bore_OIL_VOL production.
-Similar case is with the well 5769.
-In All these three wells , the total Cumulative production is also significatly less compared to other producing wells.
-So let us ignore these three wells during our production prediction Machine learning model training
+As seen in the ECDF plot above, well 7405 shows almost 40% of its data points with zero BORE_OIL_VOL (oil production volume).
+Similarly, well 7289 has nearly 20% of its data points with zero oil production.
+The same trend is observed for well 5769.
+In all three wells, the cumulative production is significantly lower compared to the other producing wells.
+Therefore, these three wells will be excluded during the training of our production prediction machine learning model.

-On the basis of ecdf plot,we might be tempted to erroneously concluded that the wells #7405 and #7289 were water injector wells because they have BORE_WAT_VOL (bore water volume ).
-This conclusion is wrong as the dataset clearly states all these 6 wells to be Oil Producer wells.
-The correct conclusion will be achieved only when we integrate Petroleum Domain Knowledge with this Data Analysis.
-In any oil and/gas producing well, water is also produced mixed with crude.
-Till some economically feasible water cut ratio, the oil/gas production is viable , but as the water percentage increases, and it crosses the threshold for economic viability, the well is abandoned.
-Althogh the particular well is still a producing well, but it is producing more water than hydrocarbon fluid.
+Based on the ECDF plot, one might mistakenly conclude that wells #7405 and #7289 are water injector wells due to their BORE_WAT_VOL (water production volume).
+However, this conclusion is incorrect, as the dataset explicitly categorizes all six wells as oil producers.
+The accurate interpretation requires integrating petroleum domain knowledge with data analysis.
+In oil and gas production, water is often produced alongside hydrocarbons.
+While production remains economically viable up to a certain water-cut ratio, once water production exceeds this threshold, the well becomes uneconomical and is often abandoned.
+Although these wells are still classified as producers, they are yielding more water than hydrocarbons.

-so in this case although both these wells are producer type but their oil production is not significant for consideration.
+Thus, while wells #7405, #7289, and #5769 are technically producer wells, their oil production is negligible and not significant for further consideration in this analysis.

 ### Key Insights
 - **Well Performance**: The wells with codes **5599** and **5351** were identified as the most significant producers.